This article contains:

 A common mistake is when companies aim to be on top.
-However, remember that your strategy isn’t to become number one.
-If you have a tactical plan around this, then it becomes a strategy.
-Nevertheless, being number one is the content of vision or mission.
+If you have a tactical plan around this, it becomes a strategy.
+Being number one is the content of vision or mission.

-Initiatives are derived from product goals itself.
-However, they are more conceptual in nature.
+Initiatives are derived from product goals themselves.
+However, they are more conceptual.

-Initiatives are a larger chunk of complex objectives that are broken down by your team to achieve them in small actionable tasks.
+Initiatives are a significant chunk of complex objectives that you can break down for your team to achieve in small actionable tasks.

-Examples of initiatives are improving customer satisfaction, upselling new services, and entering a new industrial territory.
+Examples of initiatives are improving customer satisfaction, upselling new services, and entering the new industrial territory.

 Why Is Product Strategy Important?

-Your development team will understand what kind of impact the parts that they develop are going to bring out.
-What kind of contribution they are making towards the larger strategic goal will be clearer to them.
+Your development team will understand what kind of impact the parts they develop will bring out.

-It is possible that the team loses track due to the vastness of the project and gets caught up in complex details.
-At such times, product strategy clarifies and provides a clearer vision.
+It is possible that the team loses track due to the vastness of the project and gets caught up in intricate details.
+At such times, the importance of product strategy becomes clear.

 Enhancing Strategic Decision Making

-In contrast, when your product strategy comes before your product roadmap, you and your team have a clear picture of how to go about, what you need to accomplish, what tasks need to be prioritized.
-This makes your product roadmap more informed.
+In contrast, when your product strategy comes before your product roadmap, you and your team have a clear picture of how to go about, what you need to accomplish, what tasks you should prioritize.
+That helps make your product roadmap more informed.

 Prioritizing the Roadmap

 Often, organizations don’t follow the exact roadmap that they drafted in the beginning to launch the product in the market.
-The product roadmap goes through constant tailoring, though not a complete change, over the course of time.
+Over time, the product roadmap goes through constant tailoring, though not a complete change.